 In order to concentrate money in an asset class, stocks for example, that money most come from somewhere else, or be printed.
 The gains and profits made by money accumulating in stocks will be offset by losses resulting from money leaving other asset classes or sectors of the economy.
 Similarly, if the Fed prints money to inflate one, or several asset classes, the increase in the quantity of money is offset by a commensurate decrease in the value of money, i.e. inflation.
-It’s that simple.

 The extra wealth created by people crowding into stocks as a result of low interest rates, will be no greater than the profits lost on interest income on savings at the bank or in bonds bonds, or value lost to the effects of inflation, or investment in real factories and equipment forgone to pursue corporate stock buybacks.